 A video testimonial by an employee that’s a minute long will potentially have much more impact than a two-page text testimonial.
-Videos are easy-to-understand and have more impact than other forms of content.
+Videos are easy to understand and have more impact than other forms of content.

-Whether you go with a video or text or any other form of employee testimonial, don’t use scripts.
+Whether you go with a video or text or any other form of employee testimonial, don’t use ready-written scripts.
 A script will ruin the testimonial and its credibility.

 A new candidate is interested in one thing: What’s in it for me?

-For instance, if you have an open vacancy for a creative designer, the testimonial should come from one of the existing creative designers instead of an employee from another department.
+For instance, if you have an open vacancy for a creative designer, the testimonial should come from one of the existing creative designers.
+It’s less effective if the testimonial comes from an employee from another department.

 Most candidates have reservations and objections about certain companies and job posts.
 For instance, Uber lost a case regarding driver employment rights.
 This case could have created several reservations about Uber.